Joelius300/dviz_hslu/REPORT.md

 ## Data exploration and analysis

-Because of previous interest in this dataset, and the usage of it in other modules, a lot of data exploration and analysis has already been done.
+Because of previous interest in this dataset and the usage of it in other modules, a lot of data exploration and analysis has already been done.
 Below are additional explorations listed, done specifically for DVIZ.